mollyklecompte/strom/docs/docs/dstream.md

   - See stream_rules.py for expected format
   - type: list of dict
 - timestamp
-  - the time of a given sample.
+  - The time of a given sample.
 Not used for template creation but each data-Dstream must have a timestamp
   - type: int
 - measures
   - The measured data supplied by the DStream.
 The measures are set durning DStream template creation.